Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Setup

 We could try to interpret $\CF_S^*(\bL, \bL)$ purely within $\Fuk(X)$ by considering the object $(L, \calS)$, where $\calS$ is the universal abelian local system over $\kk$.
-This would require us to allow higher (generally infinite) rank local systems, which is permitted in principle but leads to various complications \cite{Konstantinov}.
-In any case, the resulting Floer complexes do not give what we want: $\CF^*((L, \calS), (L, \calS))$ has the right differential but the underlying module is too large, as each Floer generator gives rise to a copy of $\End_{\kk}(S)$ instead of $S$; and $\CF^*((L, \calS), \LL)$ has the right module but the differential is wrong.
+Explicitly, this would involve equipping~$L$ with the rank-$\lvert \rH_1(L; \ZZ) \rvert$ local system over $\kk$ whose fibres are modelled on $S$, and whose monodromy around $\gamma \in \rH_1(L; \ZZ)$ is again given by multiplication by the corresponding monomial.
+Use of such higher-rank local systems is permitted in principle but leads to various complications~\cite{Konstantinov}.
+In any case, the resulting Floer complexes do not give what we want: $\CF^*((L, \calS), (L, \calS))$ has the right differential but the underlying module is too large, as each Floer generator gives rise to a copy of $\End_{\kk}(S)$ instead of $S$; and $\CF^*\bigl((L, \calS), \LL\bigr)$ has the right module but the differential is wrong.

-\begin{remark} The complex $\CF^*((L, \calS), \LL)$ coincides with $\CF_S^*(\bL, \LL)$ and can be interpreted as the lifted Floer complex of $L$, in the sense of Damian \cite{Damian}, associated to the universal abelian cover. \end{remark}
+\begin{Remark} The complex $\CF^*\bigl((L, \calS), \LL\bigr)$ coincides with $\CF_S^*\bigl(\bL, \LL\bigr)$ and can be interpreted as the lifted Floer complex of $L$, in the sense of Damian \cite{Damian}, associated to the universal abelian cover. \end{Remark}